jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 ## What exactly we will be doing in this lab?

-This lab intends to show you how you can automate deploying your application via AWS CodeDeploy.
-You'll need to download terraform scripts to your local repo.
+In this lab, I will show you how you can automate and orchestrate creating your AWS infrastructure by using Terraform as IaC, and deploying your application via AWS CodeDeploy.

-1. Download terraform scripts
+1. Download terraform scripts from this Git repo
 2. Create ``` terraform.tfvars```
-2. Prepare Deployment Group
+3. Create your AWS environment with Terraform
+4. Create CodeDeployment "Deployment" manually

+> Note: This lab focuses on automation capability of Terraform, and is designed to make you understand how CodeDeploy works.
+Hence, the manual process.
+This process can be automated using AWS CodePipeline.
+I'll add CodePipeline section at some point.
+5. Test the application deployed by CodeDeploy
+6. Clean up

+---
-## Download terraform scripts from this Git repo
+## 1. Download terraform scripts from this Git repo

-Download the files by cloning this Git repo.
+Download the necessary terraform scripts by simply cloning (e.g. ```git clone```) this Git repo into your local directory.
 These terraform scripts will create the following;

 1. VPC in ap-southeast-2 Region (you can choose any region that you like)
 2. 3 Subnets in 3 different availability zones